NLDoA/Divergent_Aptitude_Test/README.md

 This is the test from the Divergent book.
 See what faction you would be in! :)

-This is just a regular HTML file with JS in it.
-Just open it with your favorite internet browser to play!
+This is just a regular Python file, download python here: https://www.python.org/ and get the 3.4 version.
+Then install it, and run the .py file.

 ##License